Zuzuna54/Software-Factory/docs/local-dev/local-dev-environment.md

 # Local Development Environment

-This document provides instructions for setting up and using the local development environment for the Autonomous AI Development Team project.
+This document provides instructions for setting up and using the local development environment for the Software Factory project using Docker Compose.

 ## Overview

 The development environment uses Docker Compose to set up the following services:

-- **PostgreSQL**: Database for storing agent data and artifacts
+- **PostgreSQL**: Database for storing agent data and artifacts with pgvector extension for vector operations
 - **Redis**: Message broker for Celery task queue
 - **pgAdmin**: Web-based PostgreSQL management tool
 - **API**: FastAPI-based backend service